Johnny123422/Proiect_robotica/README.md

 Avoids obstacles autonomously using the installed sensors.
 Operates smoothly in both modes with seamless transitions.
 # Conclusions
-This project demonstrates the integration of hardware and software in a functional robotic system.
-It can serve as a foundation for more advanced robotic applications, such as maze-solving robots or AI-driven navigation systems.
+ It can successfully navigate through obstacles and can be adapted to solve mazes, making it a great tool for educational purposes and hobby projects.
+Furthermore, its design serves as an excellent starting point for developing more advanced robots, such as smart vacuum cleaners or autonomous delivery systems.